gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption put as much contempt into the words as he could muster.
 He picked up the helmet sitting beside Sindy and turned toward her, his fingers groping among the wires laced across its top.
-There—that one.
+There—that one felt loose.
-He pulled it free as he set the helmet on her head, hoping that it would make some kind of difference.
+He pulled it free as he set the helmet on her head.

 Sindy shivered.
 One by one the screens in the room lit up,